A&E Cage Co Flight Cage 32 by 21 by 63 · โ˜… 4.5 Premium Pick Medium Parrot Cage Check price on Amazon →

 ManufacturerA&E Cage Company

-Should you buy the A&E Cage Co Flight Cage 32 by 21 by 63?
+A&E Cage Co Flight Cage 32 by 21 by 63 FAQs

-Is the A&E 32 by 21 by 63 worth $449 in 2026?+
+Is the A&E 32 by 21 by 63 worth the price in 2026?

 For a conure, caique, Senegal, or Pionus parrot that will live 25 plus years, yes.
 Spread over a 25 year lifespan the cage costs roughly 18 dollars per year and the heavy wrought iron frame typically lasts that long without rust or coat failure.

-A&E vs Prevue Wrought Iron, which should I buy?+
+A&E vs Prevue Wrought Iron, which should I buy?

 Prevue is the better value for cockatiels and small conures.
 A&E is the better choice for medium parrots that chew aggressively, the frame is meaningfully heavier and the latch is locking.
 Match the cage to the bird's beak strength.

-Will it fit a Sun Conure or Green Cheek?+
+Will it fit a Sun Conure or Green Cheek?

 Yes for both species with daily out-of-cage time.
 Green Cheeks could live in a smaller Prevue, but a Sun Conure is right at the size threshold where the A&E frame and locking latch start to matter.

-How hard is assembly?+
+How hard is assembly?

 60 to 90 minutes with two people.
 The top panel and stand require a second pair of hands.
 Owners who attempt solo assembly commonly report bent panels at the seams from forcing fit alone.

-Can I move this cage room to room?+
+Can I move this cage room to room?

 Yes via the rolling stand, but the assembled weight is significant and tight doorways will be tricky.
 Plan a permanent location and only move it for deep cleaning.

-๐Ÿ“… Update log
+Update log

-• Jun 18, 2025Initial review published.
+• Jun 20, 2026: Review published.